 React Native: It is based on native components and works exceptionally well with the sets of Proprietary Widgets.
 It helps to get comprehensively customized UI designs with good interoperability with additional native support.

-Since working with React Native smoothens the process, React Native wins the race for this section against Flutter.
+Since working with React Native app development smoothens the process, React Native has won the race for this section against Flutter.

 Google has the upper hand in documentation as it is known how to precisely provide the documentation in the most convenient way for the developers to use Flutter.
-On the other to learn the React Native one has depended on the external development kit and you have to find the documentation for each one.
+On the other hand, to learn the React Native app developers have depended on the external development kit where they have to find the documentation for each one.

 Flutter: The process of tooling along with documentation is an extended one.
 And when it comes to documentation, Flutter makes it easier to go through the procedure.
 It further makes it easier for the developers to use the same when documenting their application.
 So, there is no doubt about Flutter being an impressive choice against its counterpart.

 React Native: Documentation with React Native is a bit clumsy.
 Additionally, this language misses a number of components that are quite important to smoothen the process.

 Verdict: Flutter leads in this section by making the documentation procedure easier.

 The comparison regarding tooling brings a tough competition between the two frameworks.
 Flutter has wide IDEs and tools that have React Native support.
 Its compatibility with Visual Studio Code, Android Studio etc. adds more to the prominence of Flutter framework.

 A bouquet of companies that have emerged recently have proved their excellence in providing on-time delivery of projects and therefore, the need to cut down on development time arises.